tompi/cheapino/doc/orderingguide.md

 to be custom made, the other parts can be ordered from any electronics supplier.

-I have a small amount of v2 PCBs, and components, so feel free to drop me a mail and ask for a qoute, I might be able to send you a kit pretty cheap.
+I have a small amount of v2 PCBs, and components, so feel free to drop me a mail and ask for a quote, I might be able to send you a kit pretty cheap.
 Its difficult to beat the chinese though, especially with shipping from Norway ;)